alfiegh/toolkit-movie-app/README.md

-# Movie Social Media App
+# Movie Social Media App.

 App refactored from Redux to Redux toolkit.
 Originally from [Giorgi](https://github.com/giorgigutsaevi/redux-movie-social-app).
 Some CSS redone, this was made to practice Toolkit concepts so a lot of responsiveness to do.